radar/ryanbigg.com/_posts/2015-04-30-getting-started-with-ruby-and-rails.markdown

 The [POODR book by Sandi Metz](http://www.poodr.com/) is one of my favourite Ruby books and gives some great examples of how to write excellent Ruby code in an easy-to-read style.
 Sandi Metz's conference talks are also wonderful watching.

+### 99 Bottles

+**PAID**

+The [99 Bottles book](https://www.sandimetz.com/99bottles/) also by Sandi Metz and Katrina Owen gives some great advice on how to reorganise code without going too far.

-## Getting started with Rails
+# Getting started with Rails

 ### Rails 4 in Action

-**NON-FREE**
+**PAID**

 It'd be remiss of me to not mention my own book, [Rails 4 in Action](https://manning.com/bigg2) in this section.
 In the book, we build a ticket-tracking application from the ground up using Behaviour Driven Development.
+We cover things like nested resources, authentication, building an API and deployment.

 Thousands of people have found it to be a great introduction to Rails, and some people have even gotten Rails jobs after having read it.

 ### Rails Tutorial